What is Rheumatoid Arthritis?

 Conventional treatment of Rheumatoid Arthritis

-As with most disorders and conditions, conventional medicine focuses on managing the symptoms associated with RA, as opposed to finding its root cause.
+As with most disorders and conditions, conventional medicine focuses on managing the symptoms associated with RA, as opposed to finding its cause.
 Therefore, the conventional treatment for rheumatoid arthritis is medication.

 The first line of treatment includes non-steroidal anti-inflammatory drugs (NSAIDS).
 At some point, the NSAIDS will no longer relieve the symptoms and a steroid will be prescribed.
 If the steroids stop working, a variety of other medications will be prescribed.
 This new set of medications is rather harsh because they are designed to tone down or suppress the immune system altogether.
 These medications include Imuran, Methotrexate, Remicade, Plaquenil and Enbrel.
 The side effects of these drugs include bone marrow suppression, liver damage and an increased vulnerability to infections.

-At RevitaLife, we believe that the best way to treat an autoimmune disease like rheumatoid arthritis is to find the root cause of the disorder.
+At RevitaLife, we believe that the best way to treat an autoimmune disease like rheumatoid arthritis is to find the cause of the disorder.
 To accomplish this, Dr. Jorge Peláez, will utilize conventional medicine for the purpose of obtaining a diagnosis.
-Once your diagnosis is attained, he will create a custom-designed functional medicine program to assist you as you move toward optimal health and wellness.
+Once your diagnosis is attained, he will create a custom-designed integrative medicine program to assist you as you move toward optimal health and wellness.
 Your program may include removing gluten from your diet, healing the gut, testing for heavy metals, diagnosing and treating infections, instructions related to techniques for relieving stress as well as supplementation for your immune system.

 If you have already been diagnosed with rheumatoid arthritis, or you believe that you have an autoimmune disorder, please contact Dr. Jorge Peláez at RevitaLife in Pensacola.
-By finding and addressing the root of the problem, he can help you achieve optimal health and wellness.
+By finding and addressing the problem, he can help you achieve optimal health and wellness.
 Click the button below to schedule your initial consultation today.